odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/germany.rst

 Once bookings have been finally posted, they can no longer be changed or deleted via the application.

-- If Odoo is used in the cloud, regular backups are part of the SaaS service.
+- If Odoo is used in the cloud, regular backups are part of the Odoo Online service.
 In addition, regular backups can be downloaded and backed up on external systems.

   .. seealso::
      `Odoo Cloud Hosting - Service Level Agreement <https://www.odooo.com/cloud-sla>`_